petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/reference/7-4-breaking-changes.md

 - **Date**: Feb.
 26, 2024
 - **Ticket**: [LPD-13466](https://liferay.atlassian.net/browse/LPD-13466)
 - **What Changed**: The `addCPDefinitionSpecificationOptionValue` and `updateCPDefinitionSpecificationOptionValue` methods have reordered parameters.
 Additionally, the `updateCPDefinitionSpecificationOptionValue` method has a new `String` (`key`) parameter.
 - **Reason**: The new parameter is required to create fragments showing product specifications based on a key.
-The method parameters are reordered to properly sort them.
+The method parameters are reordered to sort them properly.

 **BaseDBPartitionTestCase.java**
 `modules/apps/portal/portal-db-partition-test-util/src/main/java/com/liferay/portal/db/partition/test/util/BaseDBPartitionTestCase.java`